dance2die/calendar-dates/README.md

 ### What is this?

 Get a list of calendar dates.
-**WITHOUT an External Dependency**
+**without an External Dependency**

-This is to be used mainly for Calendar control developers.

-This library is tested but is a very Alpha-ish release.
-I will be adding more tests while learning Jest later on.
+You can use this to create your own calendar controls

 ### Installation